Periodic Signals in Binary Microlensing Events

 \section{Low Noise Detection Rates}

-While monitoring observations from the ground are unlikely to have photometric errors smaller than $\sim 1\%$, space-based missions, such as {\it Kepler}, can do roughly 1000 times better.
-It is highly likely that multiple microlensing events will occur in the {\it Kepler} field over the lifetime of the mission, so it is worthwhile to consider how our period detection method would fare for data with photometric precision on the order of $0.001\%$.
+While monitoring observations from the ground are unlikely to have photometric errors smaller than $\sim 1\%$, space-based missions, such as {\it Kepler}, {\it TESS}, and {\it WFIRST}, can do roughly 1000 times better \citep{Kepler,TESS}.
+It is highly likely that multiple microlensing events will occur in the field of those space-based telescopes over the lifetime of the mission, so it is worthwhile to consider how our period detection method would fare for data with photometric precision on the order of $0.001\%$.
 To that end, we have computed the period detection rates for our four systems in this low noise limit.
-Since high precision photometry would allow us to detect much smaller deviations, we expanded the length of our simulated lightcurves to $14 \te$, instead of $6 \te$ we adopted for higher noise levels.
+Since high precision photometry would allow us to detect much smaller deviations, we expanded the length of our simulated light curves to $14 \te$, instead of $6 \te$ we adopted for higher noise levels.